HomeDing/homeding.github.io/boards/esp32s3/lilygo-t-dongle-s3.md

 ![SD-Card slot the dongle](lilygo-t-dongle-s3-sd.jpg)

-The SD Card inside the USB connector is connected directly to the ESP32-S3 processor.
+The SD Card inside the USB connector is connected directly to the ESP32-S3 processor using the MMC interface.
 As the ESP32-S3 processor offers flexibility in using custom defined pins a pin configuration (see below) must be given: